insidetrust/statistically-likely-usernames/README.md

 ### DOBer - Date of Birth list generator

-Many users incorporate their date of birth into passwords.
+Some apps require a date of birth as part of the password reset function.
 DOBer generates date-of-birth strings in statistically likely order, assuming user ages follow a roughly normal distribution around a given average.
-Dates radiate outward from the average age, so the most likely dates appear first — useful for appending to password guesses or as standalone wordlists.
+Dates radiate outward from the average age, so the most likely dates appear first — also useful for appending to password guesses or as standalone wordlists.

 Available in Python and PowerShell: